 Note: Duplicate Check cannot be used to reconcile Tier 2 records because Tier 2 Duplicate Check only runs within a particular Document Folder.
 If two Tier 2 records in different Document Folders have the same Duplicate Check fields, the import tool wouldn't know which record to update.

-Under the Column Selection header, select the fields on your form you would like to update.
+1. Under the Column Selection header, select only the fields on your form you would like to update.
 Each item on this list is a field on the form you selected at the top of the page.

 2. Because we will reconcile our updates using Record IDs, we can de-select any other fields on the form.
 Fields that have been grayed out will be required for the import to be completed successfully.